China adds 36 drugs to key insurance list after agreeing price cuts

 China updated the National Reimbursable Drug List (NRDL) in February this year, but said at the time there were around 45 medicines still being negotiated.
 These drugs were seen as being expensive but as having high clinical value.

 The new list earlier this year, the first update in eight years, marked a long-awaited fillip for drugmakers in the world's second-largest drug market where many new drugs have been out of patients' reach because of high costs.
+(Reporting by Adam Jourdan; Editing by Himani Sarkar)